DWRL-Texas/Heartrate-Monitor/README.md

 - Jumper wires

 ## Install Library:
-- In the Arduino IDE, Tools/Manage Libraries, type into the search field "pulsesensor"
+- In the Arduino IDE, navigate to Tools/Manage Libraries, type into the search field "pulsesensor"
-- The **PulseSensor Playground** library should be the only return
+- The **PulseSensor Playground** library should be the only item found
 - Click *Install*

 ## Create Arduino Circuit: